 - 1/4 cup chopped spring onions

-- Bring the water and kombu to a simmer, stir in the bonito flakes and remove from heat and allow to sit for 5 minutes.
+- Bring the water and kombu to a simmer.
+Simmer for 5 minutes.

-- Strain the water then return to the heat with the tofu and dried wakame and warm until it’s just starting to simmer (you don’t want to boil your soup).
+- Remove the seaweed from the broth.
+Add in the tofu and dried wakame.
+Heat on medium until it’s just starting to simmer – you don’t want to boil the soup a second time.

 - Garnish with spring onions and serve!

 - Here’s a quick rundown on the unusual ingredients.
-Bonito = dried fermented fish… clearly another ferment for me to try.
 Dashi Kombu = a big piece of dried kelp.
 Wakame = seaweed flakes, often used in seaweed salad.

-Keywords: probiotic, traditional, simple, easy, quick, vegan, keto, paleo, gluten free
+Keywords: probiotic, traditional, simple, easy, quick, vegan, keto, paleo, gluten free, fish free, healthy